Mary-Ukoh/Maji-Ndogo-Water-Analysis/README.md

 ## Modelling
-In the data analysis of Maji Ndogo's water resources, we have utilized a star schema model comprising both dimension and fact tables.
+In the data analysis of Maji Ndogo's water resources, I utilized a star schema model comprising both dimension and fact tables.
 This schema architecture is pivotal in organizing and structuring the data to facilitate efficient querying, analysis, and visualization.
 ![](DBSQL.jpg)